cjcase/beaconleak/README.md

 # beaconLeak

-beaconLeak is an open source tool developed as a proof of concept of the beacon stuffing method for covert data exfiltration using the wireless network card.
-This tool includes the necessary functionality to both leak data as an attacker and detect the beacon stuffing method for defense purposes.
-Detection mode creates basic indicators of compromise to be consumed by monitoring or correlation security systems.
+beaconLeak is an open source tool developed as a proof of concept of the beacon stuffing method as a covert channel, allowing data exfiltration using the wireless network card.
+This tool includes the necessary functionality to both leak data as an attacker and detect the attack for defense purposes.
+Detection mode uses basic indicators of compromise and generate log entries to be  consumed by monitoring or correlation security systems.

 ## Description